All in One View

 Text formatting

-Most people prefer to use a file format that allows you to format text and create headers to organise the content into sections or chapters, which makes the content more comprehensible for the reader.
+Using a file format that allows you to format text and create headers makes the content more comprehensible for the reader.
+Organising a document into sections or chapters makes it easier to navigate and find the relevant information.

-In this case, a Markdown document may be used.
-Markdown is a simple markup language that indicates into semantic labelling (such as emphasis and structure) and visual styles that make your documentation more aesthetically pleasing and easier to navigate.
-It allows you to format your text using symbols to represent headers, bold text, bullet lists, etc. that are displayed to the user using their screen or other device, depending upon accessibility requirements.
+In the software world, Markdown documents are a commonly-used file format for writing READMEs.
+Markdown is a simple markup language that lets us apply semantic labelling such as emphasis and structure to our text.
+These are displayed using visual styles that make your documentation more aesthetically pleasing and more navigable.
+It allows you to format your text using symbols to represent headers, bold text, bullet lists, etc. These are displayed to the user using their screen or other device, depending upon accessibility requirements.

 A markup language is a system of special characters that are used to decorate or format pieces of plain text.
-The syntax normally consists of symbols or tags that are used to encode text, which means implying meaning to make it more information-rich.
+The syntax normally consists of symbols or tags that are used to encode text, that implies meaning to make it more information-rich.
 It can be used to structure a documented into sections to provide logical organisation so that it’s easier to navigate.

 Typically, a markup language is edited in a similar way to a computer programming language, and is rendered into a document with various rich text formatting such as headers, bold face fonts, etc.